appuio/techlab/labs/09_dockerbuild_webhook.md

-# Lab 9: Directly integrate code changes via Webhook
+# Lab 9: Integrating Code Changes Via Webhook

 In this lab, we'll show you the Docker Build Workflow by example, and you'll learn how to push a build and deploy the application to OpenShift with a push into the Git repository.